pppzlt/bc-calendar/Readme.md

 ### portfolio summary:
-<li>Used JS to create a quiz app that takes user's input and shows a score;
-<li>Created links that connect two html files;
-<li>Showed questions dynamically with constant style;
-<li>Used localstorage to store scores.
+<li>Used Jquery to modify a calendar app;
+<li>The calendar app can show past/present/future with differnt color;
+<li>User can store their todo input and the web will still show it after reloading;

 <p align="right">(<a href="#readme-top">back to top</a>)</p>